Shreya2026/Plan-It/README.md

 # Plan-It
-A Daily Planner website to plan your day effectively.
+A Daily Planner website to plan your day effectively based on Python Flask.